All Episodes

 He bragged that his time living in Indonesia as a kid and his father's Muslim roots made him an expert in foreign policies, especially in the Middle East.

-And we were told Obama was the architect of smart power and pushing the proper reset buttons.
+We got the Cairo speech, and we were told Obama was the architect of smart power and pushing the proper reset buttons.

-They're going to have smart foreign policy.
+Hayna had smart foreign policy.

-Does it appear, ladies and gentlemen, that that happens to be in the slightest way accurate.
+Does it appear, ladies and gentlemen, that that happens to be in the slightest way accurate?

-More confused message and policy than anyone can remember.
+Seems we're in a bigger mess with a more confused message and policy than anyone can remember.

 In fact, in the New York Times, allies press America to go slow on Egypt.